 The next phase is to install the exterior walls, using cranes.
 And then the roofs are prepared, including the air conditioners and then set on top, again, using cranes.
 The slide-outs are assembled first, and then installed on the chassis.
 The front unit is also assembled with glass before being installed.
 Next step is to prepare the coach for paint.
 Currently, the actual painting is done in Belmont, Mississippi.
 We were all encouraged to go there to watch, but they don’t give tours.
 By now, the tour was over, but we were invited to go inside and look at the new models!
 We didn’t dare do this as we want to stay happy with our 2010!
 We finished the tour looking at the 1975 Allegro on display for nostalgia’s sake!

 RED BAY MUSEUM: This is a very small and quaint museum.
 Usually when left alone, we can spend at least 2-3 hours in this size.
 But we were the only visitors and the tour guide wanted to accompany us through it.
 He said he was a “transplant” and didn’t really know the history very well.
 So he couldn’t answer too many questions.
 But was a musician so he really keyed in on all the “famous” musicians who visited the town, and especially the Tammy Wynette exhibits.
-While Bill has a lot of untapped musical talent, he wasn’t that interested…and Debbie has little to know musical talents so she’s not interested in famous musicians for the most part.
+While Bill has a lot of untapped musical talent, he wasn’t that interested…and I have little to no musical talents so I wasn’t interested in famous musicians for the most part.
 Just sayin’….

 This is really a little sleepy hallow, except for this HUGE RVs that drive around town….While on our way to the Tiffin Tour, we were diverted from the route….I could see a police officer hunkered behind his vehicle, weapon drawn.
 I immediately thought it was those fugitives who escaped from prison in New York.
 But no, it was a drug addict that took 5 hostages in the local pharmacy.
 The pharmacist was an amazing woman, who happened to be a member of First Baptist Church (as was the owner of it).
 She was able to get the customer’s freed and stayed with the shotgun bearing addict.
 He just wanted drugs, so she complied and gave him what he wanted…and maybe a little more.
 Once he was out, she took the shotgun and turned it over to the police….of which there were about 50 by then!
 So the message really had special meaning for this congregation and town as they were all called to pray for a safe turn out!